edgedb/easy-edgedb/chapter6/index.md

 ## Time to practice

 1. This select is incomplete.
-How would you complete it so that it says "Pleased to meet you, I'm " and then the NPC's name?
+How would you complete it so that it says "Pleased to meet you.
+I'm " and then the NPC's name followed by a period?

    ```edgeql
    select NPC {